Skip to main content

 Distribution of ASC (Independent) & HOD (Hospital Based) Diagnostic Centers in Northern Virginia

-• This visual highlights the disparity in access of diagnostic care centers (independent, hospital-based, Kaiser).
+This visual highlights the disparity in access to lowers cost (independent) diagnostic care centers.

 Cost Comparison for Diagnostic Codes ASC (Independent) vs. HOD (Hospital-Based) in Northern Virginia